Cognitive behavioral therapy: Theoretical approaches

-Specialised forms of CBT
+Specialized forms of CBT

 CBT-SP, an adaptation of CBT for suicide prevention (SP), was specifically designed for treating youths who are severely depressed and who have recently attempted suicide within the past 90 days, and was found to be effective, feasible, and acceptable.

 Acceptance and commitment therapy (ACT) is a specialist branch of CBT (sometimes referred to as contextual CBT).
 ACT uses mindfulness and acceptance interventions and has been found to have a greater longevity in therapeutic outcomes.
 In a study with anxiety, CBT and ACT improved similarly across all outcomes from pre- to post-treatment.
 However, during a 12-month follow-up, ACT proved to be more effective, showing that it is a highly viable lasting treatment model for anxiety disorders.

 Computerized CBT (CCBT) has been proven to be effective by randomized controlled and other trials in treating depression and anxiety disorders, including children.
 Some research has found similar effectiveness to an intervention of informational websites and weekly telephone calls.
 CCBT was found to be equally effective as face-to-face CBT in adolescent anxiety.